launchableinc/cli/docs/resources/integrations/ctest.md

   You can also use `--time` or `--target`; see [Subsetting your test runs](../../actions/subsetting-your-test-runs.md) for more info.
-* The `--output-regex-files` instructs CLI to write the regular expression for the subset tests into the directory specified in `--output-regex-file-dir`.
+* The `--output-regex-files` instructs CLI to write the regular expression for the subset tests into the directory specified in `--output-regex-files-dir`.

 This creates files under the `subsets` directory.
 There are two sets of files.
 `subset_N` are the files that contain regular expressions of the chosen subset